Coderunner2077/GraphQL-Secure-Data/README.md

 ## New Features

-Thanks to the use of wildcards, two new features have been added:
+By using wildcards, two new features have been added:
 -   ✨  **Depth limit Per-Type:** Allow all fields up to a certain depth for a given type
 -   🚀 **Use of Wildcard Per-Depth :** Allow all non-nested fields at a given depth with a single wildcard (**"*"**)